deanishe/alfred-workflow/_sources/tutorial_2.txt

 ------------------------

-:class:`~workflow.workflow.Workflow` provides three methods for managing data saved in OS X's Keychain: :meth:`~workflow.workflow.Workflow.get_password`, :meth:`~workflow.workflow.Workflow.save_password` and :meth:`~workflow.workflow.Workflow.delete_password`.
+:class:`~workflow.workflow.Workflow` provides three methods for managing data saved in macOS's Keychain: :meth:`~workflow.workflow.Workflow.get_password`, :meth:`~workflow.workflow.Workflow.save_password` and :meth:`~workflow.workflow.Workflow.delete_password`.

 They are all called with an ``account`` name and an optional ``service`` name